 - chili peppers

-For people who have gout, a doctor may advise a low purine diet combined with the medication.
+For people with gout, a doctor may advise a low purine diet in addition to medications.

 - red meat

 - some seafood, including:

 - beer and other alcohol

 AGE products are inflammatory compounds that can build up in tissues, particularly as people age.
 People with conditions such as RA often have increased AGE levels.
 Lowering AGE levels may help reduce inflammation.

 Fat and sugar both increase AGE levels in the body, and some food processing methods and high temperature cooking increase the AGE levels in foods.

 - roasted poultry skin

 - some cheeses, such as Parmesan and cream cheese